The Belgium striker returned to Serie A on loan from Chelsea in the summer, but how much do you know about a 29-year-old with an acronym for a name?

 What he might achieve yet

-▪ At EURO 2020, Cristiano Ronaldo equalled former Iran forward Ali Daei's world record of 109 international goals.
-Lukaku is 45 adrift but, at 28, is eight years younger than the Portuguese.
+• At EURO 2020, Cristiano Ronaldo equalled former Iran forward Ali Daei's world record of 109 international goals and he moved on to 117 by the start of November 2022.
+Lukaku was 49 adrift at that point but is eight years younger than the Portuguese.
 The heir to the throne?